basho-labs/little_riak_book/en/03-developers.md

 There is another phase of a mapreduce query called "link".
-Rather than executing a function, however, it only requires the same configuration that you pass through the shortcut url query.
+Rather than executing a function, however, it only requires the same configuration that you pass through the shortcut URL query.

 ```json
     ...